 Step 2: Capture Images from your required input Medium

 - Our APIs work with Images only, in order to recognize people from a live video stream, face detection SDKs are required.
-Currently, we offer Face Detection SDKs only in docker instances that are compatible with Linux/ Ubuntu systems.
+Currently, we offer Face Detection SDKs for Android & iOS and docker instances (which is in beta testing) that are compatible with Linux/ Ubuntu systems.

 - If you are looking to recognize people from other platforms (Mobile or web-browser), it is recommended to ask your users to take a photo to ensure maximum accuracy.
 (Read Image Quality Requirements for API)